sf-explorer/documentation/blog/2023-07-04-release0.1.0/index.md

 <HomepageFeatures />

 ## But why?
-Most of the time I started working on something because I needed it on my project and I could not find the capability in salesforce.
+Most of the time I started working on something because I needed it on my project and I could not find the capability in salesforce or I was not comfortable with the user experience.

 ## How is it built?